-- Between the ages of 18 and 21 and have aged out of the foster care system
+- Between the ages of 18 and 20

 How to apply

-In most areas, the ETV grants within the John H. Chafee Foster Care Independence Program are administered by the state.
+In most areas, the ETV grants provided within the John H. Chafee Foster Care Independence Program are administered directly by the state.
 To apply, you can look up the child welfare agency in your state, or Google “ETV grants” and your state name.

 To continue to receive the grant, the states and distributing organizations require you to complete the FAFSA each year.